sdm-lang/emacs-sdml-mode/README.md

 ## Ispell

-The additional package `sdml-ispell` ...
+The additional package `sdml-ispell` provides *selective* spell checking by only checking selected nodes in the tree.

 ```elisp
 (use-package sdml-ispell